- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 Keep an up-to-date medication list

-Having a medication list with all the medications your loved one is currently taking is helpful to take to every doctor appointment.
+Having a medication list with all the medications your loved one is currently taking can be helpful to take to every doctor appointment.
 A person with dementia may have additional health issues and multiple doctors, so the possibility of drug-interactions and duplicate medications can occur.
 Drug interactions can limit the effectiveness of a medication or exacerbate dementia symptoms.
 Keeping medications in a pill organizer can help you keep track of your loved one’s daily dosages and make it less likely to miss or double up a dose.
 Multiple medications, coupled with a diminished cognitive capacity that comes with dementia, make it crucial for a caregiver to be actively involved in the dispensing and monitoring of medication.

 Inside Look: Catherine’s Concern

 Catherine’s 70-year-old husband’s dementia seemed to be responding well to treatment until she began noticing a significant decline in his cognition and behavior.
 Catherine decided to take her husband to his dementia specialist.
-When at the specialist, Catherine described her husband’s significant decline over the past month.
+When visiting the specialist, Catherine described her husband’s significant decline over the past month.
 She explained that she monitors his medications in a pill organizer and, to help her husband be more comfortable, she too takes her daily medications and vitamins with him.
 Catherine gives her husband’s medication list to the specialist to look over and he notices a new cardiovascular medication on the list.

 The specialist asks about when the medication was started and Catherine explains that about a month ago, her husband’s cardiologist prescribed the medication because her husband was experiencing a slowing of his heart beat.
 The specialist described that her husband’s cognitive decline may be due to a drug interaction between this new medication and his dementia medications.
 The specialist wants to discuss an alternative medication with the cardiologist before they discontinue or switch his dementia medication.
 Catherine makes an appointment with the cardiologist right away and after discussion with the dementia specialist they switch to a different cardiovascular medication.
-After a few weeks, Catherine began seeing an improvement in her husband’s cognition and behavior.
+After a few weeks, Catherine began seeing slight improvement in her husband’s cognition and behavior.

 Medications have side effects